-The Edge Program began as a special, grant-funded project of Pima County Adult Education (PCAE) in 1985 to serve youth ages 14-21 who had dropped out of school or were at risk of doing so.
-Because of the Edge Program's tremendous success, the U.S. Department of Education gave PCAE a grant for the 1990-91 fiscal year to replicate the Edge Program with its basic skills curriculum in a local school district and in the local community college.
+The Edge Program began as a special, grant-funded project of Pima County Adult Education (PCAE) in 1985 to serve youth ages 1421 who had dropped out of school or were at risk of doing so.
+Because of the Edge Program's tremendous success, the U.S. Department of Education gave PCAE a grant for the 199091 fiscal year to replicate the Edge Program with its basic skills curriculum in a local school district and in the local community college.
 The Edge Program was also replicated in the Dysart School District outside of Phoenix, Arizona, in 1988, and in the Florence School District, Florence, Arizona, 1990.
-In 1992, Edge continued to expand and was established on the Pascua Yaqui Reservation with two special grants from the Arizona Department of Education and the Governor's Office.
-With a grant from the Arizona Department of Education/Job Training Partnership Act in 1992-93, the Edge Program established a site at Pima Community College in partnership with Tucson Unified School District and the College.
+In 1992, Edge continued to expand and was established on the Pascua Yaqui Reservation with two special grants from the Arizona Department of Education/Job Training Partnership Act in 199293, the Edge Program established a site at Pima Community College in partnership with Tucson Unified School District and the College.
 This school targeted students who had dropped out and wanted to return to high school and/or continue with their education on the college level.

-In the spring of 1995, the Edge Program applied for and received Charter School status as described by Arizona Revised Statute 15-181.
+In the spring of 1995, the Edge Program applied for and received Charter School status as described by Arizona Revised Statute 15181.
 In doing so, it took on a new name, PCAE-Edge Charter School, and became one of the first charter schools in Arizona.
 Approximately two years later, on July 1, 1997, Edge separated from its parent agency, PCAE.
 It maintained its status as a charter school and became an independent, non-profit corporation, The Edge School, Inc. In June 2006, Edge's Board of Directors approved the name Edge High School.

 Currently, Edge has two campuses.
 The main campus is at 2555 East First Street, Tucson, AZ.
 Edge also operates a campus located on the northwest side of Tucson near Oracle and Ina, at 231 W. Giaconda Way, Suite 113, Tucson, AZ.
 Edge is a school for youth who are ready to take charge of their own learning.
-Edge helps students to accomplish their goals by providing an individualized, self-paced learning program in a safe environment.
+Edge helps students to accomplish their goals by providing personal attention in an individualized, selfpaced learning program set in a safe environment.
 The Edge School, Inc. does not discriminate based on race, color, religion, national origin, marital status, sex, sexual orientation, gender identity, or disability.